Budgerigars - Gregarious flock bird with a great urge to move

 Nutrition

-🥦 Vegetables & fruit
+🥦 Vegetables and fruit

-🧂 Minerals & grit
+🧂 Minerals and grit

 Budgerigars require a balanced diet consisting of high-quality grain feed for parakeets, supplemented with fresh vegetables, fruit, and occasionally sprouted food.
 Grit and mineral stones support digestion.
 Fresh water must always be available.